dogridinmonkey/Swire_Capstone_Hawley/README.md

 # Swire_Capstone
-A time. series analysis of product demand for future releases
+A time series analysis of product demand for future releases